-'The entire thing is frankly a hot mess’: Wisconsin Gov.-elect Tony Evers slams GOP plans to curb his power
+Wisconsin lawmakers vote to strip power from the incoming Democratic governor, attorney general

-Tony Evers, the incoming Democratic governor of Wisconsin, offered that pithy appraisal on Tuesday night of Republican efforts to limit his authority and that of the incoming attorney general, who is also a Democrat.
-Evers, the state schools superintendent, bested Gov. Scott Walker, once a Republican star who ran for president in 2016, in the November election.
-“We won fair and square,” the Democrat said.
+The efforts in Wisconsin also come as Republicans in Michigan are similarly reacting to electoral losses by seeking to water down the authority of the newly elected governor, attorney general and secretary of state -- all Democrats.

-But his message fell on deaf ears in the GOP-controlled legislature, which was continuing into Wednesday to advance the lame-duck legislation.
+In Wisconsin, Republicans also moved to strip power from the attorney general by requiring a legislative committee to approve whether the state can pull out of a federal lawsuit.
+The move is aimed at prohibiting Wisconsin from withdrawing from a lawsuit to repeal the Affordable Care Act.

-Just after midnight, Republicans succeeded in approving, through party-line votes, a plan to lock in place a work requirement for Medicaid and food stamps, which would force tens of thousands of indigent yet able-bodied and childless adults under the age of 50 to work to qualify for these public benefits.
+Republicans also approved a plan to lock in place a work requirement for Medicaid and food stamps, which would force tens of thousands of indigent yet able-bodied and childless adults under the age of 50 to work to qualify for these public benefits.
 Health-care providers, insurers and hospitals have warned of adverse consequences.
-By early Wednesday, both chambers had also approved a transportation-related proposal, and the state Senate on Tuesday backed a series of appointments made by the outgoing governor weeks before he leaves office.
+Both chambers also approved a transportation-related proposal, and the state Senate on Tuesday backed a series of appointments made by the outgoing governor weeks before he leaves office.

-Appearing on CNN, Evers joined Democratic lawmakers in calling these actions a power grab.
+Appearing on CNN late Tuesday, Evers joined Democratic lawmakers in calling these actions a power grab.

 “I see this as essentially a Republican majority trying to repudiate and turn back the clock,” he told CNN’s Don Lemon, condemning the maneuver as “an embarrassment for the state of Wisconsin.”